kdavis51/countdown/README.md

 runme.py

-	this is a copy of the latest working code.   runme.py can be stored in /home/pi/Documents folder
+	this is a copy of the latest working code.   runme.py must be stored in /home/pi/Documents folder if you want to use autologin & run features

 Wiring.jpg